 • Water flavouring – I like the Nuun active hydration tablets, but they can be hard to find.
 Most supermarkets sell alternatives like Voost sports hydration tablets.

-• I try and collect small salt and pepper sachets when I’m at fast food restaurants, as these are ideal to take camping
+• I collect a few small salt and pepper sachets when I’m at fast food restaurants, as these are ideal to take camping.

 Clothing & Footwear